ALBUSKJELL

 Recovery strategy

-The field was produced by pressure depletion.
+The field will be produced by pressure depletion.

 Transport